 - 1 tablespoon olive oil

-- 6 ounces andouille sausage, finely chopped
+- 6 ounces andouille sausage uncooked

-- ½ vidalia onion, chopped
+- ½ vidalia onion chopped

-- 1 tomato , diced
+- 1 tomato diced

 - ½ cup white wine